 As the time moves on new developments can be seen in the field of technology.
 Every new innovation is always better than its predecessor and new records are set regarding efficiency.
 Keeping up the trend, an International chemical group Solvay now claims to have created the world’s largest PEM (Proton exchange membrane) fuel cell.
 The one megawatt hydrogen fuel cell has been set up at SolVin chlorine plant in Antwerp, Belgium.
 Used for industrial demonstration it produced power of more than 500 megawatts per hour and has been generating energy at this steady rate for two months, operating for 800 hours.
 The energy produced by the cell is enough to power 1370 homes for all that time.
+Read on, as this information may be some kind of chemistry homework help at some point.

 The cell is a unique example of European collaborative effort.
 The MEA (Membrane electrode assemblies) have been manufactured by Solvicore using Solvay’s polymers in Germany.
 The fuel cell is then built by MTSA and Nedstack.
 The only byproducts being water and heat, fuel cells are one of the exciting sources of clean technology.
 So far emphasis has been on developing fuel cells to power automobiles etc., but their big size can be an option to provide green energy for homes and buildings as well.